top of page

 • Improves sleep

-• Gentle on your body.
-Often recommended for people with acute or chronic injuries.
+• Gentle on your body and is often recommended for people with acute or chronic injuries.

 • Works as part of an overall treatment plan for those suffering with challenging health conditions